What Are the Effects of Khat?

 Khat misuse over many years has also been linked to liver damage and failure.
 This condition is referred to as khat-induced hepatitis.
 According to LiverTox, some reports show that khat-induced liver damage can lead to fibrosis or cirrhosis.

 Frequently Asked Questions

-Khat, sometimes spelled qat and pronounced “cot,” is a very addictive stimulant drug manufactured from the Catha edulis plant, which originates in East Africa and along the Arabian Peninsula.
-While it is known to lead to addiction, and there are no acceptable medical uses for this substance, the Drug Enforcement Administration (DEA) lists it as a Schedule IV cathinone drug, so it is not tightly regulated compared to other stimulants, like cocaine or synthetic cathinones (bath salts).
+While it is known to lead to addiction, and there are no acceptable medical uses for this substance, the Drug Enforcement Administration (DEA) lists khan as a schedule IV cathinone drug, so it is not tightly regulated compared to other stimulants, like cocaine or synthetic cathinones (bath salts).

 Khat is relatively new to the United States, and its interactions with medications and recreational drugs are not well understood.
 People who take medications for preexisting heart problems, blood clotting issues, lung problems, or liver problems should use extreme caution; khat will make these underlying health conditions worse and is likely to interact with the medications involved in treating these conditions, making them less effective.

 Additionally, people who ingest other stimulants, including Adderall, cocaine, or amphetamines can worsen side effects from those drugs if they also take khat.